rubino25/RatOS/site/docs/configuration/beacon_contact.md

 - Override the `beacon_contact_expansion_multiplier` [from here](#6-ratos-configuration) to fine tune your first layer squish.
 Higher value means less squish and lower value means more squish.
 1.1 = a bit less squish, 0.9 = a bit more squish, ....

 ## 6. RatOS configuration
 The beacon contact feature is activated by default, you dont need to do anything.
 But you can override the settings to enable more beacon contact features if wanted.
+Just copy and paste this complete block to your printer.cfg file and make the changes there.
 ```
 #####
 # Beacon probe configuration